KTAR-FM: KTAR-FM

 As KTAR-FM carried all news/talk programming, KTAR AM became "Arizona Sports 620".
 (On September 15, 2014, KTAR AM became "ESPN Phoenix 620 AM" with the local "Arizona Sports" format moving to 98.7 FM on January 6, 2014.)
 860 AM was divested to the non-profit Cesar Chavez Foundation on March 9, 2017.

-KKFR Programming
+Programming

-The former occupant of the 92.3 frequency, KKFR, went through several changes.
-Its intellectual property was acquired by Riviera Broadcast Group (which already owned 103.9 KEDJ and two stations in Las Vegas).
-Shortly thereafter, KKFR moved to 98.3 FM licensed to Mayer, which was KKLD in Prescott Valley.
+KTAR-FM airs a mix of local and nationally syndicated talk shows.
+Weekdays begin with Arizona's Morning News anchored by Jim Sharpe and Jayme West.
+That's followed by local talk with The Mike Broomhead Show.
+In afternoons, The Chris & Joe Show is heard (Chris Merrill and Joe Huizenga) followed by Outspoken with Bruce and Gaydos (Bruce St. James and Larry Gaydos).
+Syndicated shows include The Ramsey Show with Dave Ramsey, heard in early afternoons and early evenings.
+That's followed by The Chad Benson Show, Red Eye Radio and This Morning, America's First News with Gordon Deal.

-Sunburst Media let Riviera operate and later own the station.
-KKFR took over KKLD and created the new KKFR on September 1.
+Weekends feature specialty shows on money, health, home improvement, cars, real estate and gardening.
+Some weekend programs are paid brokered programming.
+Syndicated weekend shows include The Kim Komando Show, Rosie on The House and Music and the Spoken Word.
+Most hours begin with an update from ABC News Radio.

 HD radio

 KTAR-FM broadcasts in the HD Radio hybrid format.
-The main signal airs KTAR's news/talk programming.
-The HD2 digital subchannel carries the Mormon Channel, aimed at members of the Church of Jesus Christ of Latter-day Saints, which owns Bonneville International.
-The Mormon Channel originates from Temple Square in Salt Lake City, and broadcasts religious and lifestyle shows 24 hours a day, seven days a week.
+The HD2 digital subchannel carries the Latter-day Saints Channel, aimed at members of the Church of Jesus Christ of Latter-day Saints, which owns Bonneville International.
+Programming originates from Temple Square in Salt Lake City.
+It broadcasts lifestyle and religious shows.